soham047/ValidGram.AI/README.md

 # ValidGram.AI

-Validgram.ai is a dynamic website to detect suspicious instagram accounts.
+ValidGram.AI is a dynamic website to detect suspicious instagram accounts.
 It leverages machine learning with python in the backend, Instaloader module for scraping data, html-css-js for web development and flask for the integration.

 # Features